 This method of releasing box sets has been a strong marketing strategy for book publishers and the music industry giants.
 Who doesn’t want to pick up a compilation album featuring all the #1 singles from their favorite artist?
 The book industry is no different.

-For authors in the self-publishing space, writing a series and creating box sets are an effective strategy for increasing book sales consistently and cross-promoting other books.
+For authors in the self-publishing space, writing a series and creating box sets are effective strategies for increasing book sales consistently and cross-promoting other books.

 What are the advantages to publishing your series in a boxset and series format, even after the single editions are published?